vivekd16/agentic/docs/core-concepts/event-system.md

 The most obvious events are `ChatOutput` events which represent text generations from the LLM.

-To show tool calls, you should show `ToolResult` events, and maybe `ToolOutput` event inside a disclosure control.
+To show tool calls, you should show `ToolResult` events.

 To understand the lifecycle of processing you can observe `PromptStarted` and `TurnEnd` events.